-To celebrate this milestone and share the breadth of experiences and paths our alumnae have taken since graduation, we’re highlighting 50 CA women throughout the last 50 years.
-We will release the 50 women weekly throughout March.
+To celebrate this milestone and share the breadth of experiences and paths our alumnae have taken since graduation, we have highlighted 50 CA women of the last 50 years.

-Also, we are asking you to reflect on the CA women in your lives (your daughters, your mothers, your teachers, etc.) and make a gift to the Annual Fund in honor of them.
+As you reflect on the CA women in your life (daughters, mothers, teachers, and others.) we hope you will make a gift to the Annual Fund in their honor.
 Your support of the Annual Fund enhances the education of all CA students and provides them with unparalleled opportunities to succeed.
-Please share your stories and memories about the powerful CA alumnae or teachers that influenced you when you make your gift.
+Please also share your stories and memories about the powerful CA alumnae or teachers who influenced you.
 Click the link below.

 50 for 50